 These are unprecedented times and the National Trust Wey and Godalming Navigations has been working hard to make sure our response to the COVID-19 (Coronavirus) pandemic follows Government advice, in the best interests of the health of our staff and volunteers, visitors and all river users.

-Since the first lockdown ended over the summer we have done our best to maintain our sites and services as close as possible to business as usual, keeping waterways and facilities open for everyone to enjoy afloat and on foot, subject to following Government guidance.
-However, following the announcement from the Government about the England’s new restrictions, we have taken the difficult decision to introduce limits to the use of the Navigations once again to support the instruction to stop all non-essential travel.
+Since the first lockdown ended over the summer, we have done our best to maintain our sites and services as close as possible to business as usual, keeping waterways and facilities open for everyone to enjoy afloat and on land, subject to following Government guidance.
+However, following the announcement from the Government about the England’s new restrictions on 19th December, we have made the difficult decision to re-introduce limits to the use of the Navigations once again to support the instruction to stop all non-essential travel.
 As the country moves into new tiered restrictions the majority of our Navigations are now in Tier 4, preventing powered boats traveling along most of the waterway.
 However Waverley is a Tier 2 area, so powered navigation is possible upstream of Unstead Lock, but you cannot travel from a Tier 4 area to a Tier 2 and if you travel these pounds you must not socialise with anyone you do not live with or who is not in your support bubble in any indoor setting, including boats, and you must not socialise in a group of more than 6 people outside, including an open outdoor boat space (the rule of 6).

 We will keep these limitations under constant review in the light of the developing situation and advice from Government.
-Our priority is to keep our staff, volunteers, visitors and river users safe, and we will be working to make sure that everybody can get back to enjoying everything our waterway has to offer when the current restrictions are lifted.
+Our priority is to keep our staff, volunteers, visitors and river users safe, and we will be working to make sure that everybody can continue enjoying everything our waterway has to offer whenever possible.

-Our lengthsmen and maintenance team are continuing to take care of the navigations for everyone during this difficult time, but on a reduced timetable and only undertaking urgent and necessary work, including managing water levels.
+Our lengthsmen and maintenance team are continuing to take care of the Navigations for everyone during this difficult time.
 Please keep your distance from them as they work.

 Please help us by getting in touch only if it’s essential.
 If you do need to contact us, we encourage you to email us at email@example.com